kiranma72/abdm-docs/content/6-M1-APIs/user-profile/update-email.md

-2. Verify the Email Verification OTP to verify the E-mail Address.
+**4. Verify the Email Verification OTP to verify the E-mail Address.**

 Transaction ID & encrypted OTP is passed in the requested body.
 An authentication token is used in the header.
 OTP should be in the encrypted form.
 Status is returned in the response body